ssmirr/appdev-chapters/string.md

 Thus, we can see why the `String` version of `*` and the `Integer` version of `*` both need an integer argument.
 Again, [the bottom line](https://chapters.firstdraft.com/chapters/754#the-bottom-line){:target="_blank"} is — at all times as you are writing Ruby, you should be thinking: "What **class** is this object?
 What **methods** does _this_ class have available?"
 Even when there's some syntactic sugar making things _look_ unconventional, don't forget your basics!
 It's still `noun.verb` under the hood.

-Test your skills:

-**Here come's a submittable REPL!** You need to write some code to make the tests pass and then click Submit.
-Notice how it looks different — I won't keep reminding you which ones are which!

-<iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3055761/b8091d3eabe958cc55c0dd0d0845ec75"></iframe>

 ### upcase

 The upcase method returns a copy of the `String` with all lowercase letters replaced with their uppercase counterparts.